Transl8 Documentation

 AppliedDark greenSuccessfully written back to the model

-EditedPurpleUser manually edited the translation
+EditedPurpleUser manually edited the translation in the preview grid

 Glossary System